 Will the PC version of Fifa 09 hit the goal among gamers and the franchise fans, or will it just be another pc version that is good enough by just seeing it from the stands?
 In my personal opinion, I would say it is just another Fifa soccer game with a little tweaks here and there.
 Sure the be-a-pro seems promising, the widgets seem cool and awesome and of course the Adidas live season seems to make the game relate more to the real life.
 However, after testing out the console (PS3) version (demo) of the game, I felt that Fifa 09 on the pc totally lacks substance.

 Many would argue and say “Hey, you can’t compare the console version with the PC’s!
 It is just not fair!”, but the sad truth is everyone does and I am no exception.
 PC gamers and console gamers are all gamers.
 They want the best experience they can have in each and every game they play.
-So if you come out with a game for that particular console/PC, you better make it good.
-Fifa 09 felt almost if not the same as Fifa 08.
+So if you come out with a game for that particular console/PC, you better make it good and for a good gaming experience you must check out best gaming monitor under 150 Fifa 09 felt almost if not the same as Fifa 08.